A close up of Violet Turaco at emerald park

 • Habitat

-The Violaceous turaco has an extremely large range that spans across 16 countries in Africa.
+The violaceous turaco has an extremely large range that spans across 16 countries in Africa.

 They can be found in open woodlands and riverine forests.